MaB700/denoiseNN_mcbm/README.md

-# denoise NN for mcbm RICH sim data
+# denoise NN for the mcbm RICH